BROADCAST: Reducing Both Stochastic and Compression Noise to Robustify Communication-Efficient Federated Learning: Numerical Experiments

-We present numerical experiments to illustrate the effectiveness of BROADCAST and compare it with existing Byzantine-robust distributed learning algorithms.
-Consider a strongly convex logistic regression problem.
-For sample $j$ at each regular worker $\omega$, the sample cost function is where $a_{\omega, j} \in \mathbb{R}^p$ is the feature vector, $b_{\omega, j} \in \{-1, 1\}$ is the label, and $\xi=0.01$ is the regularization parameter.
-We train the model $x$ on the COVTYPE\footnote{http://archive.ics.uci.edu/ml/datasets/covertype} dataset with 581012 samples and $p = 54$ dimensions.
+In the logistic regression problem, for sample $j$ at each regular worker $\omega$, the sample cost function is where $a_{\omega, j} \in \mathbb{R}^p$ is the feature vector, $b_{\omega, j} \in \{-1, 1\}$ is the label, and $\xi=0.01$ is the regularization parameter.
+We use two datasets: the COVTYPE dataset with 581012 samples and $p = 54$ dimensions, as well as the Mushrooms dataset with 8124 samples and $p= 112$ dimensions.